OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-11.md

 ## 1 Chronicles 11:38

-> Joel, the brother of Nathan,
+> Joel, who was the brother of Nathan,
-> Mibhar, son of Hagri,
+> and Mibhar, son of Hagri,

 ## 1 Chronicles 11:39